Why do users convert? Introducing our Lever Framework

 The visual depiction bias states that people are more inclined to want to buy a product when it is shown in a way which helps them to visualise themselves using it.
 So in our product images we will now add in a fork (this study was actually conducted!
 Check it out).

 The results from the experiment will determine whether our counteracting bias (visual depiction effect) overcame the current one (negativity bias).

-So, to conclude…the behavioural bias framework should be used to understand the gap between your customers’ current behaviours and your intended goal.
-This will allow you to hypothesise potential biases at play and run experiments that bridge the gap between existing and aspirational behaviours.
+So, to conclude…the behavioral bias framework should be used to understand the gap between your customers’ current behaviors and your intended goal.
+This will allow you to hypothesize potential biases at play and run experiments that bridge the gap between existing and aspirational behaviors.

 To find out more about our approach to experimentation, get in touch today!